yzeal/chorusing/NOTES_USER_GUIDE.md

    - Load a native recording using the "Load Native Recording" button
    - Record your own voice using the microphone button
    - Visually compare your pitch pattern with the native speaker
+   - The overall shape of the curve is important.
+Its position on the y-axis can differ depending on the natural pitch of your voice

 2. **Focus on specific segments**:
    - Zoom in on challenging parts of the utterance
    - Set a tight loop region around difficult pitch patterns
-   - Adjust the loop delay if needed to give yourself time to repeat
+   - Adjust the loop delay if needed to give yourself time to breathe between repetitions

 3. **Mobile-specific tips**:
-   - Hold your device in landscape orientation for better visualization
+   - Hold your device in portait orientation for better visualization
    - Use small, deliberate pinch gestures for precise zooming
-   - Tap the reset zoom button (↺) if you get lost
+   - Tap the reset zoom button on the curve (↺) if you get lost

 ## Pitch Visualization Details